 - appendicitis is a potentially serious condition

-- children (especially those under five years old) with appendicitis can deteriorate quickly
+- children (especially those under 5 years old) with appendicitis can deteriorate quickly

-- go first to your family doctor or after-hours medical centre if your child has symptoms suggestive of appendicitis - if you cannot get an immediate appointment, go to your hospital's accident and emergency department
+- go to your family doctor or after-hours medical centre first if you think your child has symptoms of appendicitis - if you cannot get an appointment straightaway, go to your hospital's accident and emergency department

-Appendicitis is usually caused by a blockage in part of the appendix.
-The blockage causes the appendix to swell and it can easily become infected by bacteria.
-In many children the exact cause is not obvious, even at operation.
+The appendix may become inflamed because of a blockage within it.
+The blockage causes the appendix to swell, and it can easily become infected by bacteria.
+In many children, the exact cause is not obvious, even during the operation.

 Anyone can get appendicitis, but it occurs most often between the ages of 10 and 30.
-There is good evidence that the risk of appendicitis is increased when there is not enough fibre in the diet.
+There is some evidence that the risk of appendicitis increases when there is not enough fibre in the diet.